List of Tales of Arcadia characters: Claire Nuñez

 A main character of Trollhunters.
 Claire Nuñez is Jim's love interest and girlfriend whom she cares deeply for even after he was turned into a half human, troll hybrid.
-She is a feisty, kind, jolly, sarcastic, curious, and intelligent tomboy who enjoys books and is a talented martial artist and gymnast.
+She is a sarcastic, kind, and intelligent tomboy who enjoys books and is a talented martial artist and gymnast.
 She obtains the Shadow Staff, Skrathe-Hrun, a staff capable of creating portals activated by the user's emotions.